2013 – The Year of the Whovians (Part 1)

 For reasons still not fully explained, Caroline Skinner left her post as Executive Producer after a mere series within the job.
 This was a shame as she had worked well with Moffat in bringing a new sense of excitement to the show through the episodes of Series 7.
 Faith Penhale took over the job for the 50th Anniversary Special ‘The Day of the Doctor’ before Brian Minchin became the new Executive Producer alongside Moffat from ‘The Time of the Doctor’ onwards.
 He seems very excited about the job and has great plans for the show’s future and direction.

 Blu-ray versions of the Series 7 box-set were leaked early in America resulting in ‘The Name of the Doctor’ getting out several days before the actual broadcast.
 Luckily no spoilers were leaked after Moffat kindly expressed his wish for the story’s ending to be kept a secret until it was properly broadcast on television.
 As a result of no spoilers being released a special short interview from the sets of the 50th featuring both Matt and David was shown early.

 The Hidden Hurt Doctor

-It was revealed at the end of ‘The Name of the Doctor’ that the Doctor had in fact got a secret incarnation that he hid away from his memory for no one to discover.
-This Doctor had apparently broken the promise of the Doctor’s name and because of this was rejected by the Eleventh Doctor.
+It was revealed at the end of ‘The Name of the Doctor’ that the Doctor had a secret incarnation that he hid away from his memory for no one to discover.
+This Doctor had broken the promise of the Doctor’s name and because of this was rejected by the Eleventh Doctor.
 The caption read ‘Introducing John Hurt as the Doctor’.
 It left all of fandom in complete confusion as to what this new revelation entailed upon the storyline.
 It also made us think twice about the Doctor who held all these mysteries and secrets from us all.
 All we knew was we had to wait till November to find out what would happen next.